adulau/pmf/raw.md

 # Security Considerations

-Secure and defensive programming can only come by practicing programming and this also includes the act of simplifying or removing code to reduce the attack surface.
+Secure and defensive programming can only come from practicing programming, and this also includes the act of simplifying or removing code to reduce the attack surface.

 # Acknowledgements